Alexandre-MAZURIER/prog-web-project/README.md

 ![Architecture](resources/architecture.png "Architecture")

 - We retrieve a zip file from *[https://www.prix-carburants.gouv.fr](https://www.prix-carburants.gouv.fr)* that we extract to obtain an xml file.
-- We parse the extracted xml file to create an object for each entry.
+- We parse the extracted xml file to create an object, according to the schema, for each entry .
 - Finally we push created objects to the database.